adebimpeodefunsho/hello-world/README.md

 Hi,
 I am adebimpe, a seasoned data analyst.
-I love using data to provide good insights for critical decision making and also provide answer to pertinent industry questions.
-Feel free to explore my world as i take you on a ride into in depth data analysi.
+I love using data to provide good insights for critical decision making and also provide answers to pertinent industry questions.
+Feel free to explore my world as i take you on a ride into the world of data analysis.